Signal-K/manuscript/content/Base.md

 1. **Initial Planet Selection**: Select six initial planets manually for the upcoming alpha version to provide flexibility in data collection without creating complex pipelines.
 2. **Data Representation**: Use calculated values such as planet radius and orbital period to provide insights into planet composition and temperature.
 Utilize existing databases like Lightkurve and Exofop for accurate data cross-referencing.
-3. **Resource Allocation**: Assign resources to planets based on characteristics such as anomaly metallicity, radius, mass, orbital period, and star type.
-4. **Navigational Waypoints**: Use globular clusters as navigational waypoints to guide players in the universe.
-5. **Auto-generated Descriptions**: Generate descriptions and visuals based on planet data and narrative.
-6. **Modular Design**: Break down user interfaces and features into modular components for easier maintenance and scalability.
-7. **Usability and Accessibility**: Implement design choices that enhance the usability and accessibility of the application for all users.
-8. **Performance Optimization**: Focus on optimizing both frontend and backend components for a smooth and efficient user experience.
-9. **Feedback Incorporation**: Continuously gather and integrate user feedback to improve the overall design and functionality.
-10. **Consistency**: Maintain a consistent design language throughout the application to enhance the user experience.
-11. **Progressive Disclosure**: Gradually reveal information to avoid overwhelming users and guide them through the application effectively.
-12. **Responsive Design**: Design interfaces that adapt seamlessly across different devices and screen sizes.
 13. **Data Security**: Prioritize data protection and user privacy in all aspects of design and functionality.
 14. **Gamification**: Integrate elements of gamification to enhance user engagement and motivation.
-15. **Adaptive Design**: Allow the application to adjust and respond to different user contexts and needs.
-16. **Visual Hierarchy**: Utilize visual hierarchy to guide user focus and create intuitive navigation paths.
-17. **Error Handling**: Design error handling mechanisms that are user-friendly and provide clear guidance on how to proceed.
-18. **Internationalization**: Support multiple languages and cultures to make the application accessible to a broader audience.
-19. **Collaborative Tools**: Facilitate user collaboration and community building through shared spaces and features.
-20. **Continuous Improvement**: Strive for ongoing enhancements and updates based on data analysis and user insights.

 ### Plans/Ideas:

-1. **Interactive Data Visualization**: Implement a filter-based, interactive toggle bar for data interpretation, allowing users to customize visual representation.
-2. **Mapping and Satellite Tools**: Set up satellite and mapping tools for data gathering, including telescopes and probe droids for gathering light curve data and exploring anomalies.
-3. **Space Rigging Interface**: Develop a routing interface for deploying telescopes and probe droids in a grid/lattice network to gather data and explore anomalies.
 4. **User Journey Mapping**: Create a comprehensive map of user journeys to identify key touchpoints and areas for enhancement.
-5. **Dynamic Content Generation**: Explore the use of AI and algorithms to dynamically generate content based on user interactions and data.
 6. **Community Events**: Organize events and challenges to engage the user base and foster a sense of community.
 7. **Cross-platform Accessibility**: Ensure the application is accessible across various platforms, including desktop, mobile, and web.
 8. **Data Visualization Tools**: Create advanced tools for visualizing and interpreting data in an engaging and insightful manner.